coronel08/twilio_update_ip/README.md

 ---
 ## Todo
-There is a lot that can be added to the functionality of these scripts such as automating responses and
+There is a lot that can be added to the functionality of these scripts such as automating responses or anything you can think of
+* [ ] Code out a only during work hours kind of thing
+* [ ] Automate Response for keywords
+* [ ] Route several numbers, looki into using a dict for phone numbers.
 * [ ] Setup cron job to run update ip script (don't need to do this now that i'm using aws)
 * [x] Setup Twilio CLI on server to process text messages and conversations on server.
 [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart)
   * [x] Create a WhatsApp business account for 1(323)622-4366